fbpx

 #4 Georgeson Botanical Garden

-If you're traveling with kids, they can have fun at their own children’s garden with a playhouse on it and a small outdoor labyrinth.
+If you're traveling with kids, they can have fun in their children’s garden with a playhouse and a small outdoor labyrinth.

 #5 Large Animal Research Station

-Locally known simply as LARS, the Large Animal Research Station is a hidden jewel in Fairbanks.
-Both locals and tourist visit LARS for viewing the muskoxen and reindeer.
-If you love science and animals, make LARS one of the top items on your things to do in Fairbanks list.
+Locally known as LARS, the Large Animal Research Station is a hidden jewel in Fairbanks.
+Both locals and tourists visit LARS to view the muskoxen and reindeer.
+If you love science and animals, make LARS one of Fairbanks's top things to do.

 11 Pretty Awesome Things to Do in Fairbanks: Visiting the Large Animals Research Stations (LARS)

-We loved LARS and learned so much during our visit there that I dedicated an entire post just to share our impressions.
-Check out my post about our visit to LARS in Fairbanks, Alaska.
+We loved LARS and learned so much during our visit there that we dedicated an entire post to share our impressions.
+Check out our post about visiting LARS in Fairbanks, Alaska.

 #6 Riverboat Discovery

-Taking the Sternwheeler Riverboat Discovery tour is a very exceptional Alaskan experience: A three-hour cruise along the Chena River and into the heart of Alaska.
+Taking the Sternwheeler Riverboat Discovery tour is an exceptional Alaskan experience: A three-hour cruise along the Chena River and into the heart of Alaska.

-The Riverboat Discovery cruise is all about the spots you are going to visit along the river.
+The Riverboat Discovery cruise is about the spots you will visit along the river.
 These include:

 • The Chena Indian Village (including a guided tour by a native Athabascan)